ayshiff/my-open-source-journey/docs/contributions/lifetime#28.md

   (event, durationInMin)
 })

-// We calculate the max duration through all the events
+// We compute the max duration through all the events
 // It will be used to calculate the correct duration bar width
 // in accordance with the event which has the longest duration let maxDuration =